aumouvantsillage/Humanoides/README.md

 Humanoïdes is a game similar to [Androides](https://youtu.be/S4ewY7xWzKY), a French game developed in 1985 for the microcomputer Thomson MO5.

-This is a work in progress: it currently has only one level; nothing happens when you win or get caught; there is no sound.
+This is a work in progress: it currently has only one level and no sound.

 Usage
 =====

+Try the demo at http://humanoides.baierouge.fr/

 The main character is controlled by the keyboard: